 The temperatures in Winter Park can get cool in the fall.
-The temperature during the day is usually warm and pleasant, but sometimes at night the air can get chilly.
+The temperature during the day is usually warm and pleasant, but sometimes at night, the air can get chilly.
 A warm jacket or fleece is usually perfect for the cooler fall days & evenings.
 Turn up the heat or turn on the fireplace as needed keep your cabin warm and toasty.
 You may need a jacket in the early mornings or late evenings.
-We suggest you bring a range of clothing: from shorts and t-shirts to long pants, baseball cap or a hat, long sleeved shirts, sweaters and a fleece or medium jacket so you will always be comfortable no matter what the temperature.
+We suggest you bring a range of clothing: from shorts and t-shirts to long pants, a baseball cap or a hat, long-sleeved shirts, sweaters, and a fleece or medium jacket so you will always be comfortable no matter what the temperature.
 A rain jacket is a good idea too as mountain weather can change quickly.
-In the summer and fall we do get rain & afternoon thunderstorms.
+In the summer and fall, we do get rain & afternoon thunderstorms.

 The elevation of Winter Park is about 9,100 feet.
 At this altitude, some people can experience altitude sickness.
 Drink a few quarts of water per day to help with any symptoms you might experience.
 If you have had altitude sickness in the past, talk to your doctor before arriving.
 Your doctor may decide to prescribe medication that can help.

 Hiking along the trails is a fantastic way to see the wildlife and scenery.
 Bring a good pair of hiking boots with you, and break them in before you come!